Artelia/NIMPHS/CONTRIBUTING.md

 ## Contributing through Github

 To submit new code to NIMPHS, you first need to fork the GitHub repository.
-Then, clone the forked repository to you computer.
+Then, clone the forked repository to your computer.
 Create a new branch following our [branch naming conventions](#branch-naming-conventions) in your local repository.

 Next, add your new features in your local branch.
 Once you are ready to submit your code, please open a new pull request.